k8s-docs/prometheus-docs/content/blog/2016-10-12-interview-with-justwatch.md

 ---
-title: Interview with JustWatch
+title: 采访JustWatch
-created_at: 2016-10-12
+date: 2016-10-12
 kind: article
 author_name: Brian Brazil
 ---

-*Continuing our series of interviews with users of Prometheus, JustWatch talks about how they established their monitoring.*
+_Continuing our series of interviews with users of Prometheus, JustWatch talks about how they established their monitoring._

 ## Can you tell us about yourself and what JustWatch does?